MustaFathur/PRD-Maker/README.md

 ### 6. Backend Express Interaction with Backend Flask

 The Express Backend interacts with the Backend Flask specifically for the PRD Generation API.
 The Backend Flask component is responsible for generating the PRD document using a Large Language Model (LLM) API, which in this case, is the OpenAI model.

-The overall architecture demonstrates a multi-tier approach where the user interface is separated from the backend logic, and the backend logic is further divided into different components (Express and Flask) to handle specific responsibilities.
-This separation of concerns and modular design allows for better maintainability, scalability, and flexibility in the application's development and deployment.

 ## **Project Workflow**